achiku/wbs/README.md

 This is certainly yet another auto-build-reload tool for go net/http (actually it can be used much wider range since it just does watch-build-restart loop for a server, and all commands are configurable).
 I had been using [fresh](https://github.com/pilu/fresh), but development of this tool got really inactive from middle of the last year.
 So, I decided to rewrite from the ground up, adding more flexibility by using toml configuration file, and cleaner code structure.

-This tool was built by just spending my day off, and not really sophisticated at this stage, so pull-requests are all very welcomed :)
+This tool was built by just spending 5 hours of my weekend, and not really sophisticated at this stage, so pull-requests and issue reports are all very welcomed :)

 ## Installation